valeValentini/SyntheticHumans_CRR/README.md

 Through the [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) provided by Automatic1111 it is possible to [download](https://stable-diffusion-art.com/install-windows/) and run Stable Diffusion locally.

-The Low-Rank Adaptation training was conducted using the Kohya Trainer, available on Google Colab.
+The Low-Rank Adaptation training was conducted using the [Google Colab training](https://colab.research.google.com/github/Linaqruf/kohya-trainer/blob/main/kohya-LoRA-dreambooth.ipynb).
 Approximately 80 images of the chosen subject were used for the training, the parameters used can be found in this [video](https://youtu.be/HUPcr5njxkM?si=7dc1U9Na0rhPvnWw&t=183)
 After training the LoRA models using the Kohya Trainer, the resulting tensorflow files of the subject generated were directly integrated into the local installation of the Stable Diffusion Web UI in the _"stable-diffusion-webui/models/Lora"_ directory, enabling the usage of these custom-trained models in the SD WebUI.